 The nervous system regulates blood pressure.
 If you interfere with the nervous system, it could affect your blood pressure.
 A patient came in with a diagnosed history of high blood pressure by her medical doctor.
 We found subluxation at T2 and corrected it just like this (not actual patient).
 She testified that after the second adjustment her blood pressure went from a 189/92 to a 122/72.
 Since then, her systolic never crested 130.

 Actual patient description.
 After the final analysis, she redid the results of care one month later (barely visible in yellow).
 Everything was better 80 to 90% better.
+Don’t wait for years before getting help and call us today to schedule a consultation with your San Diego Gonstead Chiropractor in Carlsbad.

 After the 2nd visit, the patient described changes on the chalk board.